The Special Decontamination Areas and the Intensive Contamination Survey Areas

 ICSA: Intensive Contamination Survey Areas

-SRRBA: Specific Reconstruction and Revitalization Base Areas
+SRRBA: Specified Reconstruction and Revitalization Base Areas

 Table of contents of this article